- Updated on Jan 20, 2025

 Marie Louedec

-âI have been a childcare nurse for 12 years and I created Marie PuĂ©ricultrice to offer parents and future parents perinatal support, support and follow-up necessary for the arrival of their baby.
+I am a pediatric nurse for 12 years and I created Marie Puéricultrice to offer parents and future parents perinatal support, assistance, and follow-up necessary for the arrival of baby.